 Key points about assisted dying

-- Assisted dying involves the person taking or being given medicine to end their life.
+- Assisted dying involves a person taking or being given medication to end their life.

-- There are clear guidelines around who will be able to ask for assisted dying.
+- There are clear guidelines around who will be able to ask for and receive assisted dying.

 |This is a sensitive topic.
 If you are upset by reading this information and would like somebody to talk to about it, you can call or text 1737 to speak to a trained counsellor for free.|

 Assisted dying is when a person who meets specific criteria under the End of Life Choice Act 2019 is helped to end their own life by taking or being given certain medication.
 This is done by, or in the presence of, a doctor or a Nurse Practitioner (a specialised nurse).

 Assisted dying is different from when people choose beforehand not to receive treatment, eg, when someone chooses not to be resuscitated if something like a heart attack occurs.
 Choosing to not receive medical treatment ahead of time is covered by an advance directive.
 You cannot choose to receive assisted dying in an advance directive and nor can anyone who holds an enduring power of attorney for you or who is a welfare guardian make this decision for you.

 How do I get started if I want to make a request for assisted dying?

 The first step is to talk to your own doctor about it.
 Doctors are not allowed to suggest assisted dying as an option for somebody who is terminally ill, so you have to raise the topic yourself.
 Nobody else can raise it with your doctor either, it must come from you.

 If your doctor objects to assisting people to die (they are lawfully allowed to object and not provide this service to you), they must tell you this and advise you how to contact a doctor who will help.
 A list of health practitioners who are willing to provide assisted dying services has been set up.
 This is called the Support and Consultation for End of Life in New Zealand (SCENZ) Group and your doctor will tell you how to contact them.